 Certain other exceptions imply that Danish WHT is imposed where the interest income is taxed at a low rate in a foreign jurisdiction.

 The WHT obligation does not apply where the debt is structured as a zero-coupon convertible bond or a similar instrument.
+(See the GAAR description in the section on aggressive approach to preventing tax erosion.)

 Checklist for debt funding